SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 Price Prediction

-4. Can we predict the price of a given listing?
-Which listing factors show the strongest correlation with price?
+4. Can we develop a model to predict the price of giving current list of accommodations & reviews?
+5. Which listing factors show the strongest correlation with price?

 ### Descriptions